Ria424/developers-animatesdk-docs/Timeline_object/Timeline16.md

 #### Usage

-timeline.deleteLayer([index])
+Timeline.deleteLayer([index])

 #### Parameters

-**index** A zero-based index that specifies the layer to be deleted.
+**index** `integer?`; A zero-based index that specifies the layer to be deleted.
 If there is only one layer in the timeline, this method has no effect.
 This parameter is optional.

 #### Returns